Disorderly Conduct in Minnesota

 Historically some police officers have abused this statute by using their discretion to charge people who have offended them.

 Assert your rights, politely.
 Say: “I choose to remain silent until I can consult an attorney, officer.”
 Then, remain silent.
 Follow police instructions about your physical movements.
 But don’t make any statements or consent to any searches until after consulting a defense attorney.

 Common types of Minnesota disorderly conduct charges include:

-- Police officer witness.
-Often there is an encounter between an individual and a police officer which is less than amicable, which ends up with a disorderly conduct (disturb the peace) charge against the individual based upon the claims made by the police officer.
-Here, the police officer is a participant, not a third-party witness.
+Police officer witness.
+A personality conflict between an individual and a police officer may lead to a disorderly conduct (disturb the peace) charge based upon the claims made by the police officer.
+Here, the police officer is a participant, not an impartial third-party witness.

-- Disorderly conduct as a lesser included, add-on charge.
-Another common situation is where a person is charged with assault, or domestic assault, and the disorderly charge is added as an additional, lesser-included count.
+Disorderly conduct as a lesser included, add-on charge.
+A person charged with assault, or domestic assault, may be charged with a disorderly charge as an additional, lesser-included count.

-- Disorderly conduct with a motor vehicle.
-In recent years, there has been an increasing trend of Minnesota police officers writing up people for Disorderly Conduct (disturb the peace) charges in traffic accident situations, and situations of alleged rude or unsafe driving conduct associated with drivers being upset or angry about other drivers’ dangerous, negligent or unsafe driving conduct.
+Disorderly conduct with a motor vehicle.
+Minnesota police officers sometimes write up people for these charges in traffic accident situations.
+Police officers can charge in situations of alleged rude or unsafe driving conduct associated with drivers being angry about other drivers’ dangerous, negligent or unsafe driving conduct.
 People often refer to these types of cases as “road rage” claims.
-In these situations, the police office typically is not a witness, but arrives after the fact and takes the side of one party, against another.
+The police officer typically is not a witness, arriving after the fact and gathers hearsay.